 Quick and aggressive cloud SaaS migrations often leave gaps in cybersecurity.
 One of those is the ability to detect threats in cloud SaaS environments.
 Many companies find it challenging to have the visibility and controls needed in cloud SaaS environments to understand data and user activity risks.
 In addition, built-in security tools in Google Workspace and Microsoft 365 can be lacking.
 The security capabilities organizations have available may even depend on the subscription level of their cloud SaaS environment, leading to inconsistency and cybersecurity gaps.
 These factors, including a lack of security detection expertise and inconsistent and lacking native cloud SaaS security tools, can lead to significantly increased cybersecurity risks.

-Manual processes vs. security automation
+Manual processes vs. security automation in threat detection

 Businesses today often lack the technologies and tools that allow having fewer experienced cybersecurity professionals and effectively detecting active threats in the environment.
 So what are these technologies and tools?
 In the Cost of a Data Breach Study 2021, it was found that security AI and automation significantly reduced the average time to identify and respond to a data breach and had a lower average cost.